PeterBaker644/Readme-Generator/README.md

 ## Contributing

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-## User Info
-This project was authored by PeterBaker644.